Vitamix 750 vs 780 Professional – What You Need to Know

 Again, the two MAJOR differences between the Vitamix 780 and 750 are the touchscreen display (780) and the different finishes that they come in.

-They even have the exact same pre-programmed settings, it’s just that the 780 is activated by a touchscreen while the 750 requires turning a knob to get to them.
+They even have the same pre-programmed settings; it’s just that a touchscreen activates the 780 while the 750 requires turning a knob to get to them.

-Honestly, I would take the 780 over the 750 simply because ease of cleaning the interface if I absolutely had to pick one of them.
+Honestly, I would take the 780 over the 750 simply because of the ease of cleaning the interface if I had to pick one of them.

 The MSRPs on these units aren’t too far apart, so you’re unlikely to save a bunch by going with either one.